 One of the keys to growing soybeans is to maximize light interception.
 I’m sure you’ve all heard Dr. Dunphy’s famous line that we need to “get the plants big enough, quick enough to harvest enough light to maximize yields.”
 But how do we do that?

 Well, our longest day occurs on the summer solstice, June 21.
 Agronomists that have worked with this Early Soybean Production System suggest having soybeans at R1 to R3 near the longest day of the year so they are capturing the greatest amount of light when it is needed the most – for setting and filling pods.

-I compiled data on days to maturity from research carried out at North Carolina State University, USDA-ARS Stoneville, and the University of Arkansas to create the following graph.
-The graph has an “estimated” time between different growth stages for different maturity groups (IV, V, VI) at a range of planting dates (late April – early June).
+The graph below is the average time between different growth stages for the different maturity groups (late 4, early 5, late 5) and planting dates (mid-April, mid-May, mid-June) tested.
 At the bottom, the number of hours of daylight for each day is shown in the light green arch.
-These intervals are only estimates and will vary some from year to year and environment to environment.
+These intervals are averages and will vary some from year to year and environment to environment.

 The green vertical line on the graph is at about June 21.
-If our goal is to get between R1 – R3 by June 21, really our best option in NC is a late April to early May planting of a group IV or early group V.
+If our goal is to get between R1 – R3 by June 21, really our best option in NC is a late April to early May planting of a group 4 or early group 5 variety.

 Now, I’m not suggesting you go and plant all your acres with a group IV in late April because there are many other factors to consider.
 One of the most important being will you have time to cut beans when they reach maturity?
 Most of the earlier maturing varieties will not hold long in the field and you must be ready to go when they are.

 However, transitioning a portion of your acres to an earlier planting date may be something to consider.
 One advantage of this is risk mitigation.
 If you stagger planting dates you may miss drought, heavy rain events or hurricanes on one group that hit another.
 You also spread out your harvest window.